tier4/caret_doc/docs/tutorials/recording.md

 Note that if you execute the target application before executing LTTng session will result in a lack of trace points.

 You can execute LTTng session via ROS launch system.
-If you are interested in this topic, please refer to [LTTng セッションの開始方法](../recording/how_to_run_lttng_session.md).
+If you are interested in this topic, please refer to [recording section](../recording/recording.md).
 When you execute a LTTng session in one terminal, you have to open another terminal for executing the target application.
 Operating multiple terminals is laborious for users.
 Launch LTTng session along with application by `ros2 launch` is a reasonable way to apply CARET repeatedly.

 ### Launching the target application